from pp. 148-149

 goma rubber; gum (viscous secretion from trees etc.) (cognate); rubber band; chewing gum.

 hembra female (cognate).
 Change h- to f- and pronounce b weakly to see the cognation.
+(Revised ed.: Technically this word can refer to an animal or a human, but mujer is much more respectful when referring to a woman.
+If you see the checkboxes for sex or gender in a form with just single letters H and M, assume hombre and mujer, respectively, not hembra and macho.)
 Note that there's no Spanish antonym spelled similarly to male in English; instead, macho, varón, or hombre can be considered one in Spanish.

 cabecera headboard (of a bed); bedhead; head (of a company).
 From cabeza ("head").
 See also cabeza.